undergrad-partner-school

 Non-Need Based

 Institutional non-need-based scholarships or grants were given to 226 students overall (including freshmen) at Emerson College in 2022.
-Institutional help in the form of non-need-based scholarships or grants was given to 82 full-time freshmen.
-The total amount of institutional scholarships and awards that were not based on financial need was $15,974,168.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
-The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $351,220 USD.
+82 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
+The total amount of non-need-based institutional scholarships/grants was $15,974,168.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $351,220 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Open Applications